 Be sure to stick around after sundown—that’s when the atmosphere gets truly electric.
 Join the local nightlife scene and knock back a few at Oxwell & Co or Gem Bar, or have your fill of pisco at rooftop bar Tiger’s Milk.

-If you’re looking for accommodation options that aren’t run-of-the-mill, book a stay at Adler Luxury Hostel (perhaps one of the fanciest backpacker hostels you’ll ever check into) or New Majestic Hotel, a boutique hotel that combines classic design and modern luxury.
+If you’re looking for accommodation options that aren’t run-of-the-mill, book a stay at Adler Luxury Hostel (perhaps one of the fanciest backpacker hostels you’ll ever check into) or Dorsett Hotel, a boutique hotel located on the fringe of Chinatown.

 Shopping at Orchard Road is all well and good, but if you’re looking for some sweet deals, head to local favourite mall Queensway Shopping Centre.
 Here, you’ll find an array of sports gear going at wallet-friendly prices.
 After which, head to Anchorpoint, where there are outlet stores aplenty such as Cotton On, homegrown footwear guru Charles & Keith, and stationery-lover’s haven TYPO.

 Then, delve into Queenstown’s history when you visit the colonial black-and-white bungalows of Wessex Estate.
 The houses exude picturesque, nostalgic charm and date back to the 1940s when they were first built as residences for non-commissioned British officers and soldiers.
 Don’t miss Colbar while you’re there—a quaint, vintage eatery that was once a canteen for the British army during pre-Independence Singapore.